doroved/mid/README.md

 Now all commands are invoked via PowerShell.

-- ~~wmic csproduct get UUID~~ `powershell -WindowStyle Hidden -command "Get-WmiObject Win32_ComputerSystemProduct"`: Returns the unique product identifier (UUID) of the computer.
+- ~~wmic csproduct get UUID~~ `powershell -command "Get-WmiObject Win32_ComputerSystemProduct"`: Returns the unique product identifier (UUID) of the computer.
 Usually associated with the computer's motherboard.
 In rare cases, it may change after replacing or reinstalling the motherboard or after changing the device's BIOS/UEFI.

-- ~~wmic bios get serialnumber~~ `powershell -WindowStyle Hidden -command "Get-WmiObject Win32_BIOS"`: Returns the computer's BIOS serial number.
+- ~~wmic bios get serialnumber~~ `powershell -command "Get-WmiObject Win32_BIOS"`: Returns the computer's BIOS serial number.
 It usually remains constant and does not change.

-- ~~wmic path win32_baseboard get serialnumber~~ `powershell -WindowStyle Hidden -command "Get-WmiObject Win32_BaseBoard"`: Returns the serial number of the computer's baseboard.
+- ~~wmic path win32_baseboard get serialnumber~~ `powershell -command "Get-WmiObject Win32_BaseBoard"`: Returns the serial number of the computer's baseboard.
 It usually remains constant and does not change.

-- ~~wmic cpu get processorid~~ `powershell -WindowStyle Hidden -command "Get-WmiObject Win32_Processor"`: Returns the computer's processor identifier.
+- ~~wmic cpu get processorid~~ `powershell -command "Get-WmiObject Win32_Processor"`: Returns the computer's processor identifier.
 It should remain unchanged, except in cases of processor replacement.

 ## Installation